Tin-Hoang/EEEM073-Solar-Radiation/README.md

 ## 4. Alternative: Python Scripts (for running without Jupyter notebooks)

 We also provide the Python scripts for each notebook in `scripts/` folder.
 Each notebook has a corresponding `.py` file with the same name that contains identical code.
-These Python scripts allow you to run the workflow without using Jupyter notebooks:
+These Python scripts allow you to conveniently run the workflow without using Jupyter notebooks:

 - `1_data_exploration_and_download.py`
 - `2_data_preprocessing.py`